Cloudflare

 - https://top-mcps.com/mcp/cloudflare

-- top-mcps.com listing for Supabase
+- top-mcps.com listing for Vercel

 Asks the agent to install and verify.
 Works inside Claude Code, Cursor Agent, Codex CLI.